infumap/infumap/docs/deployment/raspberry-pi.md

 Use UFW to deny all inbound traffic by default, then explicitly allow required ports.

-Note: This assumes you will be setting up your wireguard network interface on 10.0.0.0/24.
+Note: This assumes you will be setting up your WireGuard network interface on 10.0.0.0/24.
 If this clashes with your router, or some other local network configuration, you will need to change it to something that doesn't.

 Simple SSH policy (allows SSH from anywhere):